1

 自是之後,名士迭興,晉用咎犯,而齊用王子,吳用孫武,申明軍約,賞罰必信,卒伯諸侯,兼列邦土,雖不及三代之誥誓,然身寵君尊,當世顯揚,可不謂榮焉? 豈與世儒闇於大較,不權輕重,猥云德化,不當用兵,大至君辱失守,小乃侵犯削弱,遂執不移等哉! 笔教笞不可廢於家,刑罰不可捐於國,誅伐不可偃於天下,用之有巧拙,行之有逆順耳。

 From this time onward, famous scholars alternately rose.
 Jin used Jiu Fan, Qi used Wang Zi, Wu used Sun Wu.
 They explained and clarified army covenants; rewards and punishments were trustworthy.
 Their troops became hegemons among the feudal lords, combining and listing the lands of the states.
-Though they did not reach the declarations and oaths of the Three Dynasties, nevertheless their persons were favored and their lords honored; they were famous and raised up in the current age.
+Though they did not reach the declarations and oaths of the Three Dynasties, nevertheless they themselves were favored, and their lords were honored; they were famous and raised up in the current age.
 Can this not be called glory?
 How can this compare with the Confucians of the world who are dark about the great outline, do not weigh light and heavy, foolishly speak of virtue transformation and say it is not proper to use weapons?
 In the great case, the lord is humiliated and loses his defense; in the small case, one is invaded and weakened.
 Then they hold to it unchangingly!
-Writing, teaching, and caning cannot be abandoned in the family; punishments cannot be discarded in the state; executions and attacks cannot rest in the realm.
-Using them has skillful and clumsy; carrying them out has contrary and compliant.
+Correction, instruction, and caning cannot be abandoned in the household; punishments cannot be discarded in the state; and military force cannot be set aside under Heaven.
+Their use may be skillful or clumsy; their execution may run against or with the grain.

 7